 3) Jesus Had to Be Perfect

 The name Jesus is a transliteration of the Hebrew Yeshua, which means Jehovah saves.
 But someone may ask, “If God sent Jesus to be our Savior, does it matter whether Jesus was divine?
 Can’t we still be saved from our sins by accepting Him even if Jesus was only human?”

 If Jesus’ claim to be God was a lie, then Jesus did not live a sinless life.
 God’s justice demanded a perfect sacrifice for our sins.
 If Jesus had sinned, then He would need a Savior!
 Therefore, His death on the cross could not save us from our sins.
 Only if Jesus was the sinless God could He bridge the gap between God and men.
-First Peter 2:22 states “He committed no sin, and no deceit was found in his mouth” (NIV).
+1 Peter 2:22 NIV states “He committed no sin, and no deceit was found in his mouth”.
 Jesus was holy, blameless, pure, set apart from sinners, exalted above the heavens (Hebrews 7:26).

 4) Jesus Will Judge

-As Paul told the Galatians, “Even if we or an angel from heaven should preach a gospel other than the one we preached to you, let him be eternally condemned!”
-(Galatians 1:8, NIV).
+As Paul told the Galatians, “But even if we or an angel from heaven should preach a gospel other than the one we preached to you, let him be eternally condemned!”
+(Galatians 1:8 NIV).
 If anyone teaches that Jesus is merely a man, they are preaching a false gospel and will be judged accordingly.

 It is important for us to let the truth of the Word of God (the Bible), of who Jesus really is, change our lives and free us from our sin.
 We can escape the confusion of this world, including the many false teachings concerning Jesus, by surrendering our lives to Him and allowing Him to be the Lord of our lives.